seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Of it own colour too.

 **LEPIDUS**
-’Tis a strange serpent.
+'Tis a strange serpent.

 **MARK ANTONY**
-’Tis so.
+'Tis so.
 And the tears of it are wet.

 **OCTAVIUS CAESAR**
 Will this description satisfy him?